School district faces two $100M suits after Oxford shootings | WTOP News

+The parents attended a news conference Thursday with Fieger in his Southfield offices.
+Jeffrey Franz appeared stoic, staring ahead as the personal injury lawyer accused school officials and staff at Oxford High of not doing enough to prevent the shooting and protect students.

+Brandi Franz sat, often with head bowed.
+The parents did not address reporters.

-Named in the suits are the Oxford Community School District, Superintendent Timothy Throne, Oxford High School principal Steven Wolf, the dean of students, two counselors, two teachers and a staff member.
+The lawsuits are the first known civil suits filed in connection with the shooting.
+Named in the suits are the Oxford school district, Superintendent Tim Throne, Oxford High School principal Steven Wolf, two counselors, two teachers and a staff member.

 The Associated Press sent an email Thursday seeking comment from the district.